KshitanjaySondhi/UK-Energy-and-Curtailment-Grid-Analysis/README.md

 # UK Grid Curtailment and Carbon Cost Analysis

-Independent empirical analysis of the UK electricity grid's curtailment problem — wind farms paid to switch off while gas plants keep running — and its carbon cost implications.
+Independent empirical analysis of the UK electricity grid's curtailment problem which is wind farms paid to switch off while gas plants keep running, and its carbon cost implications.

 ## Research Question
 Why has UK wind curtailment grown sevenfold in four years despite